blazium-engine/blazium-docs/contributing/workflow/bug_triage_guidelines.rst

 Labels
 ~~~~~~

-The following `labels <https://github.com/godotengine/godot/labels>`__ are
+The following `labels <https://github.com/blazium-engine/blazium/labels>`__ are
-currently defined in the Godot repository:
+currently defined in the Blazium repository:

 Categories:
 ^^^^^^^^^^^